descope-sample-apps/flask-sample-app/README.md

 ---

-Using the Python framework Flask + Descope Python SDK to add and manage basic authentication
+Use the Flask Python framework and Descope's Python SDK to add and manage basic authentication.

 ## ⚙️ Setup